 All News Entries

-FedEx announced earlier today that its FedEx Express subsidiary will acquire the logistics, distribution, and express businesses of India-based AFL Pvt.
+FedEx said that its FedEx subsidiary has officially completed the acquisition of the logistics, distribution, and express businesses of India-based AFL Pvt.
 Ltd. and its affiliate Unifreight India Pvt.
-Ltd. Financial terms of the deal, which is expected to close by February 2011, were not disclosed.
+Ltd. The deal was originally announced by FedEx in November.

 Data from Panjiva, an online search engine with detailed information on global suppliers and manufacturers, found that the number of United States-bound waterborne shipments increased 17 percent from December to January.